vishaalinimanikandan/Agentic_AI_Debugger/README.md

 ##  Key Insights

-1. **Multi-agent coordination** works better than single AI for complex tasks
+1. **Multi-agent coordination** works better than a single AI for complex tasks
 2. **Learning from failures** is as valuable as learning from successes
 3. **Confidence scoring** makes AI systems more trustworthy
 4. **Specialized agents** outperform generalist approaches